What is Oregon's Health IT Strategic Plan

 HITOC and OHA are seeking input from communities, health care partners, and all partners interested in or impacted by health IT!
 Your input on where health IT is working well and where Oregon needs to change course is critical.
 There are three ways to provide your input:

-Attend a listening session webinar!
-Listening sessions are open to the public, and everyone is welcome.
-They are designed to capture community feedback through open discussion with opportunity for questions and answers.
-HITOC and OHA wants to hear from all people across Oregon on their experiences with health IT, and their thoughts on the developing health IT strategies.
+- Listening sessions were held in September 2023, and open to the public.
+They were designed to capture community feedback through open discussion with opportunity for questions and answers.
+HITOC and OHA hosted these events to hear from all people across Oregon on their experiences with health IT, and their thoughts on the developing health IT strategies.

 OHA welcomes all participants.
 If you have any questions about accommodations or need any assistance to participate in a webinar please contact: HITOC.INFO@odhsoha.oregon.gov or (503) 373-7859 (voice/text).
 All relay calls are accepted.